Energinet-DataHub/green-energy-hub/docs/getting-started.md

 ## Introduction

-Below you will find a thorough explanation on how to get started using the Green Energy Hub.
+Below you will find an explanation on how to get started using the Green Energy Hub.
 The outcome of this documentation should make you able to setup any domain inside the Green Energy Hub.

 ### Bounded contexts

-Each domain consists of a boundex context.
+Each domain consists of a bounded context.
 Below is a visual representation of these.

 ![bounded contexts](../images/bounded-contexts.png)

 ### Relevant links

-To be able to understand some of the aspects of this guide, we encourage you to read the links below.
+To be able to understand some of the aspects of this guide, we encourage you to familiarize your self with the concepts below.

 - Github
     - [Fork a repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo)